Hollowness effect and entropy in high energy elastic scattering: Coulomb Potential

 At this first moment, one assumes the Coulomb potential as being able to describe the hadron energy treating it as a point-like particle.
 Despite this naive approach, it can furnish at least a classical picture of the inelastic overlap function.
 Assuming $r=|\mathbf{r}_i-\mathbf{r}_j|$ as the distance between hadrons placed at $\mathbf{r}_i$ and $\mathbf{r}_j$ and with masses $m_{h}^2\ll s$, then using the impact parameter $b$ one can approximate the Coulomb potential $V_{ {\mbox{C}}}(r)=-a/r$ at fixed $s$ by

-Here $a > 0$ is a dimensionless parameter corresponding to the electrostatic interaction of pair, $b=r\cos\theta$, where $\theta$ is the angle between $\mathbf{b}$ and $\mathbf{r}$ \cite{Barone-book-2002}.
-The Fig. \ref{fig:1} shows the $b$- (a) and the $s$-dependence (b) for exact view of Coulomb potential and its approximation in the impact parameter space (\ref{eq:3a.1}).
+The above representation can be obtained by noting that $b=r\cos \theta$ is the projection of $r=|\vec{r}|$ onto $b=|\vec{b}|$, where $\theta$ is the angle between $\vec{b}$ and $\vec{r}$, where $r=|\vec{r}|$ is the distance between the hadrons.
+Moreover, $q^2=2k^2(1-\cos\theta)$ and $s/2-2m^2=2k^2$, where $m$ is hadron mass and $k=|\vec{k}|$ is the norm of the three-momentum \cite{Barone-book-2002}.
+The parameter $a > 0$ is dimensionless corresponding to the electrostatic interaction of pair.
+Note the result (\ref{eq:3a.1}) can be written as $V_{ {\mbox{C}}}(s,b)\approx-ab^{-1}$ for a sufficient high fixed-$s$.
+Fig. \ref{fig:1} shows the $b$- (a) and the $s$-dependence (b) for exact view of Coulomb potential and its approximation in the impact parameter space (\ref{eq:3a.1}).
 In the latter case, the curves are shown for fixed $\sqrt{s}=31.0$ and 52.8 GeV (Fig. \ref{fig:1}a) and for fixed $b=0.01$ and 0.02 fm (Fig. \ref{fig:1}b).

 The approximation performed above is better for peripheral collision than for central, since $V_{ {\mbox{C}}}(s,b)\rightarrow V_{ {\mbox{C}}}(r)$ to $b\rightarrow \infty$ and $r\rightarrow\infty$, as shown in Fig. \ref{fig:1}a\footnote{We are not interested here in the description of the tail of the inelastic overlap function.
 Therefore, we do not take into account derivative terms.}.
 The minimum of $V_{ {\mbox{C}}}(s,b)$ is settle down at $b_{ {\mbox{min}}}=\sqrt{6/s}$, $V_{ {\mbox{C}}}(s,b_{ {\mbox{min}}})=-a\sqrt{2s/27}$, which roughly means that considering $b\gtrsim b_{ {\mbox{min}}}$, $V_{ {\mbox{C}}}(s,b) \simeq V_{ {\mbox{C}}}(r)$, as seen in Fig. \ref{fig:1}a.
 Thus, the approximation done in (\ref{eq:3a.1}) is used to $b > b_{ {\mbox{min}}}$ and no information considering $b \to 0$ can be obtained, i.e. any information obtained from $V_{ {\mbox{C}}}(s,b < b_{ {\mbox{min}}})$ may not correctly describe the elastic scattering from the impact parameter point of view.
 At a given $b$, the approximate function $V_{ {\mbox{C}}}(s,b)$ will reasonably agree with the curve for the exact Coulomb potential at $s > s_{ {\mbox{min}}}$, being improved as que collision energy grows, where $\sqrt{s_{ {\mbox{min}}}}=\sqrt{6}/b$ for fixed $b$.
 This statement is confirmed in Fig. \ref{fig:1}b: the range of $\sqrt{s}$ where the accordance between the curves coincide for $V_{ {\mbox{C}}}(r)$ and $V_{ {\mbox{C}}}(s,b)$ diminishes on the smaller collision energies and with the growth of $b$.